norseghost/norseghost.github.io/_posts/2019-01-13-proposed-changes-social-work.md

 ---
-title: "Comments on the proposed changes to guidelines for working with the cognitively impaired in Denmark"
+title: "Comments on the proposed changes for working with the cognitively impaired in Denmark"
 tags: sociology power coercion normativity welfare
 ---